 On the validity of these programs, they are available as long as the license holder complies with the requirements, as well as with the obligations established in the decree.

-I hope you’ve found this article on the IMMEX program in Mexico to be helpful.
-For more information, or for assistance in investing in Mexico or opening an offshore company, please contact us below by filling out the form.
-Thank you.
-We’ll be happy to assist you and can connect you with business and residency experts in Mexico.
+I hope you’ve found this article: What is the Mexico Maquiladora Program to be helpful.
+For more information, or for assistance in investing in Mexico or opening an offshore company, please contact us HERE.

 If you enjoyed this article, here are a few more to read: